 Beyond Pride

 While Malta Pride is a major draw for LGBTQ+ travellers, Malta has much to offer year-round.
-Its allure lies in its ability to cater to every type of OutThere traveller, from those seeking secluded coves for a quiet swim or dive, to history buffs eager to explore ancient monuments, architecture and culture.
+Its attraction lies in its ability to cater to every type of OutThere traveller, from those seeking secluded coves for a quiet swim or dive, to history buffs eager to explore ancient monuments, architecture and culture.

-Visitors can explore the highlights of the island of Gozo (just a short ferry ride from Malta) by tuk-tuk with Yippee Tours (ours this year was led by a gay Dutch driver who moved to Gozo with his partner years ago and has never left).
+Visitors can explore the highlights of the island of Gozo (just a short ferry ride from Malta) by tuk-tuk with Yippee (ours this year was led by a gay Dutch driver who moved to Gozo with his partner years ago and never left).
 Foodies can feast on the freshest seafood at award-winning seaside restaurants like Il Kartell in Marsalforn (Gozo) or Tartarun in Marsaxlokk.
 A gorgeous afternoon can be spent in the vineyards at one of Malta’s fabulous wineries, like Ta’Betta.
 For a unique Maltese experience, spend a summer afternoon on a boat trip in the stunning Blue Lagoon off Comino, or the Blue Grotto, or take a traditional Maltese ‘dgħajsa’ ride through the Grand Harbour.

-A trip to Malta is a journey into the heart of a place where nature, beauty, history, and freedom converge.
+A trip to Malta is a journey into the heart of a place where nature, beauty, history and freedom converge.
 The island invites you to step into a world where ancient stones whisper stories of resilience and the Mediterranean sun reflects the warmth of a people whose spirit is as enduring as the land itself.
 In Malta, you’ll find not only the vibrant pulse of modern life but also the quiet echoes of a rich, diverse past.
 It’s a reminder that the most profound experiences come not just from the places we visit, but from the connections we make, the stories we share and the joy of truly being in a place that welcomes us wholeheartedly.

 EuroPride may have been a moment in time, but its impact has been lasting.
 The momentum created has carried Malta into a new era of visibility, inclusivity and celebration for LGBTQ+ travellers.
 With each passing year, the island grows into a destination that is not just queer-friendly, but queer-forward.